 Protocol

-For atomic force microscopy or AFM (A-F-M) measurements, turn on the microscope and motor stage [1].
-Prior to measurements, mount the cantilever onto a glass block [2].
-Insert a Petri dish filled with PBS into the holder of the motor stage [3] and insert the glass block into the AFM head [4].
+Prior to atomic force microscopy or AFM (A-F-M) measurements, mount the cantilever onto a glass block [1].
+Insert a Petri dish filled with PBS into the holder of the motor stage [2] and insert the glass block into the AFM head [3].

 WIDE: Talent turning on the AFM, microscope, and motor stage.
+This shot was not filmed because turning on a device has no difficulty.
+Furthermore, it takes around 20 minutes to be ready for use, so it was turned on beforehand.

 Talent showing the mounting of the cantilever onto the glass block.

-Talent inserting a Petri dish filled with PBS into the Petri dish holder of the motor stage.
+WIDE: Talent inserting a Petri dish filled with PBS into the Petri dish holder of the motor stage.

 Talent inserting the glass block into the AFM head.